 - Shareholder Liquidity.
 Developing shareholder liquidity and cash flow strategies.

 - Estate & Tax Planning.
 Preparing estate plans and tax efficiency strategies.

 - Charitable Giving.
 Establishing foundations and charitable giving guidelines.

 - Regulatory.
 Advising on federal and state banking laws and regulations, including change in control filings and insider activities.

 - Mergers & Acquisitions.
 Advising on and executing mergers and acquisitions.

 - Executive Compensation.
 Consulting on management compensation and benefits.

 - Resources.
-Connecting clients with accountants, valuation experts, insurance advisors, money managers and other resources with specific expertise in community banking.
+Connecting clients with accountants, valuation experts, insurance advisors, money managers and other resources with specific expertise in banking.